skornehl/docker-workshop/template/md/compose/PITCHME.md

 @ul[](false)
 - running web apps in an isolated environment is crucial
 - the Compose file allows to document service dependencies
-- multi-page “developer getting started guides” can be avoided
+- multi-page "developer getting started guides" can be avoided
 @ulend
 @snapend